 How To Make A Public Records Request

 The Village provides prompt inspection of public records and copies of public records in a reasonable period of time.
-When you make a request, we ask that you complete a “Public Records Request Form,” which helps us locate the records and expedite your request.
+When you make a request, you may complete a “Public Records Request Form,” which helps us locate the records and expedite your request.
 You are not legally required to complete the form, identify yourself, or give the purpose of your request.
 If the records cannot be provided while you wait, we will contact you when the records are available.

 If a requester makes an ambiguous, overly broad request or has difficulty in making a specific request for public records, the request may be denied.
 The requester may revise the request.
 Any denial of a public records request must include an explanation.
 If portions of a record may not be released, all redactions shall be plainly visible with an explanation that includes legal authority.